rsporteman/validator/README.md

 ## Introduction

-Code for cpf and a cnpj validator, use like zendframework 2 and 3 validators.
+Code for cpf and a cnpj validation, use like zendframework 2 and 3 validators.

 ## Installation using Composer